 Dancing the Universe WORKSHOP

-Each one day workshop is aimed to a maximum of 20 people between 11 and 16.
+The workshop is aimed to a maximum of 20 people between 11 and 16 and it will take place at the Priory School, Portsmouth.

 Dancing the Universe ONLINE COMPETITION

-Rules: groups from 2 to 10, piece of up to 4 min.
-This time will include the dancing piece and an optional explanation of what you wanted to express with it.
+Rules: The dance piece has to be inspired in one of the Scientific topics researched at the ICG.
+The piece can last up to 5 minutes, including both the dancing itself and an optional explanation of what you wanted to express with it.

 Types of dancing: Any!
 Ballet, tap, hip-hop, salsa, …, or a mixture of all the above.